marcesher/learn/velocity_conf_2014/minimum_viable_bureacracy.md

   - enabling is more important than doing, but she says don't stop coding
   - introverts make great servant leaders

-  - she lists the 10 traits of a servant leader... go get her slides
+  - she lists the 10 traits of a servant leader...
+See slide 66 at https://speakerdeck.com/lauraxt/minimum-viable-bureaucracy-june-2014-edition

 ## Marketing / visibility